infinet/lunar-calendar/README.md

 one for all days from 1901 to 2100, **Warning**, this file is huge, over 6M;
 another is only cover 3 years, from the previous to the end of next year.

+Try the Chinese Lunar Calendar by add this [link][iCal] to your favorite calendar app.